Pensions for Family Members

 Further details can be found in the following booklets:

-In addition to a spouse's, partner's or civil partner's pension, a pension can be paid to dependants.
-A dependant is anyone who was financially dependent on a member on the day of the member's death.
-It can include children (step, adopted or illegitimate children), parents, brothers and sisters.
+In addition to a spouse's, partner's or civil partner's pension, a pension may be paid to anyone who was financially dependent on a member on the day of the member's death.

 All RCPS schemes provide pensions for dependent children.
 The Classic scheme pays children’s pensions until age 17 and the Classic Plus, Premium and Nuvos schemes pay children’s pensions until age 18.
 All RCPS schemes can extend payment of a child’s pension if the child remains in continuous full-time education, up to a maximum age of 23.